 Committees shall be staffed by members of the College administration designated by the president of the College.
 It shall be the duty of the secretary to the board to keep minutes of the proceedings of the committees for report to the Board of Trustees.

 Section 4: Executive Committee

-The Executive Committee shall, on matters of urgency, act between the meetings of the Board of Trustees and shall exercise all the powers of the board consistent with the acts and resolutions of the board itself and insofar as they do not affect fixed duties of any other standing committee, and it shall report to the full Board of Trustees all of its official actions.
+The Executive Committee shall, on matters of urgency, act between the meetings of the Board of Trustees and shall exercise all the powers of the board consistent with the acts and resolutions of the board itself, and it shall report to the full Board of Trustees all of its official actions.

 The Executive Committee shall be composed of the chair, vice chair, chairs of standing committees, the last Board chair if still serving as an active Board member, and the president as an ex officio member.

 The Academic and Student Affairs Committee shall be charged with recommending to the board action on major curricular and educational policy issues, and on faculty personnel policies.
 The Committee shall recommend to the board candidates for degrees, tenure, promotion, emeritus/a status and honorary degrees in accordance with College procedures and upon recommendation of the president.
 Recognizing that the IC educational experience encompasses academic and all aspects of campus life, the Committee shall recommend to the board action on policy and oversight in respect to student services and campus life functions, athletics, residential life, civility and campus community issues.
 It shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.